sdlab-naist/website/content/en/post/ease-watanabe/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
+Miku Watanabe in our laboratory, presented her work at [Evaluation and Assessment in Software Engineering (EASE2024)](https://conf.researchr.org/home/ease-2024).
+EASE is ranked as A conference in CORE.
+She presented the following paper:

+> Miku Watanabe, Yutaro Kashiwa, Bin Lin and Toshiki Hirao, Ken'ichi Yamaguchi, Hajimu Iida，
-Our SD Lab student gave their presentation(Title: "On the Use of ChatGPT for Code Review") at [Evaluation and Assessment in Software Engineering (EASE2024)](https://conf.researchr.org/home/ease-2024).
+>"On the Use of ChatGPT for Code Review", In Proceedings of the 28th International Conference on Evaluation and Assessment in Software Engineering, pp. 375-580.2024.

-In this study, we analyzed the purpose of using ChatGPT for code review and developers' responses to it on pull requests on GitHub.
+This paper presented the purpose of using ChatGPT in code reviews.
+We collected and analyzed 229 review comments from GitHub projects, and found that (1) In 48.9% of review comments, developers use ChatGPT for outsourcing development tasks; (2) THe main purpose of using ChatGPT is for implementation, refactoring, bug fixing, reviewing, and testing; (3) We observed that 31% of reactions are negative;